 Hugo’s portraits of the group are confrontational, yet complex.
 Finding quiet moments in between performances, Hugo depicts a stillness and intimacy that subverts the tense physicality of both the animals and the men.
 He focuses on the connection between the animals and their trainers, revealing a co-dependent relationship that is fraught and uneasy.
-Hugo noted how the men The series examines the opposing concepts of tradition and modernity in the Gadawan Kura’s nomadic existence, but also of wildness and domesticity, and of dominance and submission.
+The series examines the opposing concepts of tradition and modernity in the Gadawan Kura’s nomadic existence, but also of wildness and domesticity, and of dominance and submission.

 The tension between the urban and the wild is intensified by the theatrical posturing of the men, wielding sticks and grasping at the collars and chains of their animals, against the emptied out and detritus-strewn landscape of the shantytown.
 The photographs were made during Harmattan season, a time between November and March when the sands of the Sahara Desert blow over western Africa, creating a diffused and muted light that strip the photographs of colour.
 Desolate and diaphanous, the photographs, and their reduced colour palette, allude to liminal and precarious world in which this group of men exist.